oneapi-src/oneDPL/documentation/library_guide/parallel_api/execution_policies.rst

 #. *TBB backend* (enabled by default) uses |onetbb_long| or |tbb_long| for parallel execution.

-#. *OpenMP backend*. uses OpenMP* pragmas for parallel execution.
+#. *OpenMP backend* uses OpenMP* pragmas for parallel execution.
 Visit
    :doc:`Macros <../macros>` for the information how to enable the OpenMP backend.

 Follow these steps to add Parallel API to your application: